Typeerror: Cannot Read Property 'cancompile' of Undefined Babelify

 Hither'south the stack trace for this error, with the only important lines highlighted:

-TypeError: Cannot read property 'map' of undefined at App (App.js:ix) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.evolution.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.evolution.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.development.js:15293) at renderRootSync (react-dom.evolution.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.evolution.js:14770) at updateContainer (react-dom.evolution.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.evolution.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.return (react-dom.development.js:17672) at evaluate (index.js:7) at z (eval.js:42) at G.evaluate (transpiled-module.js:692) at be.evaluateTranspiledModule (manager.js:286) at exist.evaluateModule (director.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.due east. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25)
+TypeError: Cannot read property 'map' of undefined at App (App.js:ix) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.evolution.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.evolution.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.development.js:15293) at renderRootSync (react-dom.evolution.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.evolution.js:14770) at updateContainer (react-dom.evolution.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.evolution.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.return (react-dom.development.js:17672) at evaluate (index.js:7) at z (eval.js:42) at G.evaluate (transpiled-module.js:692) at be.evaluateTranspiledModule (manager.js:286) at exist.evaluateModule (director.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.due east. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25) I wasn't kidding when I said you could ignore most of it!
+The kickoff 2 lines are all we care nearly here.

 The first line is the fault message, and every line after that spells out the unwound stack of function calls that led to it.